• The Warehouse Salon

 That's what happens when you stop stripping your scalp daily.
 It calms down and produces normal amounts of oil instead of panicking and overproducing.

-If your scalp feels oily a few hours after washing, you’re probably over-cleansing.
-Once you switch to a professional shampoo and space out washes, you’ll notice your scalp balance improve within two weeks.
+If your scalp feels oily a few hours after washing, you're probably over-cleansing.
+A good professional shampoo like Milk Shake Normalizing Blend Shampoo cleans without stripping.
+For the in-between days, a quality dry shampoo from Amika absorbs oil without damaging your scalp.
+Once you space out washes, you'll notice your scalp balance improve within two weeks.

-• A mist leave-in conditioner to keep moisture locked in
+• Mid-lengths: A lightweight leave-in conditioner like Aluram Leave-In Conditioner to keep moisture locked in

-• A few drops of oil only on the ends
+• Ends: A few drops of oil to seal, nothing more

-In Florida, humidity exaggerates everything.
+In New Jersey, humidity exaggerates everything.
 Oil spreads faster at the scalp, and dry ends soak up moisture from the air unevenly.
-That’s why balance matters so much here.
+That's why balance matters so much here.
 The right products make all the difference, but so does patience.

 If you give your hair two to three weeks to adjust, you'll start seeing what "healthy balance" actually feels like: lightweight roots, soft mids, and smooth ends that don't frizz or break.